natedey/RINRUS/README.md

 ### Contributors
 This code was conceptualized in the DeYonker group at the University of Memphis Department of Chemistry.
-Prof. Qianyi Cheng is the primary coder, and now contributes to RINRUS with her independent research group.
+Prof. Qianyi Cheng was the primary contributor to early versions of RINRUS, who now runs her independent research group at University of Memphis.
-Additional conceptualization, documentation and code have been provided by Prof. Nathan DeYonker, Dr. Thomas Summers (University of Nevada-Reno), Donatus Agbaglo, Tejas Suhagia, Dr. Taylor Santaloci, Prof. Jose Fernando Ruggiero Bachega, (Universidade Federal de Ciências da Saúde de Porto Alegre), and Dr. Eric Berquist (Q-Chem, Inc.)
+Additional code, conceptualization, and documentation have been provided by Prof. Nathan DeYonker, Dr. Dominique Wappett, Dr. Thomas Summers, Dr. Donatus Agbaglo, Tejas Suhagia, Dr. Taylor Santaloci, Prof. Jose Fernando Ruggiero Bachega, (Universidade Federal de Ciências da Saúde de Porto Alegre), and Dr. Eric Berquist (Q-Chem, Inc.)